danbretl/NSFetchedResultsControllerTrouble/README.txt

 UPDATE: RESOLVED.
-I don't know why this was necessary exactly, but I've fixed the problem by explicitly recreating the NSFetchedResultsController when switching between Gallery modes (between "Alphabetical" and "Recent").
+I've fixed the problem by explicitly recreating the NSFetchedResultsController when switching between Gallery modes (between "Alphabetical" and "Recent").
 (I've committed this successful change to this sample project.)
 I think actually I could get away with only resetting the FRC's NSFetchRequest rather than the entire controller, but either way, it's fixed now.

 --- --- --- --- ---